aklivity/zilla-docs/src/reference/amazon-msk/create-msk-cluster.md

 - Cluster type: `Provisioned`
 - Specify your desired settings

-::: note For a small evaluation MSK use these settings
+::: info For a small evaluation MSK use these settings
 Broker: `kafka.t3.small`\
 Storage: `10 GiB`
 :::